rayes0/yui/README.md

 `yui` is primarily interactive focused, although it does have a small parser for light scripting.
 I wrote it mainly to help me learn Rust, and the basics of interfacing and managing UNIX processes.

+It is currently highly experimental and probably shouldn't be used as a daily driver yet.

 ## To build

 **You will need:**